 Later that day, an explosive eruption occurred on the southeastern flank of Mount Fuji.
 There was no magma released in this eruption, but there was a huge amount of ash.
 The debris was then carried by air currents into the Kawasaki and Yokohama areas.
 In some areas, it was measured to be up to 10 centimeters deep.

 The total death toll of the 1707 eruption was not recorded, although it was noted that many people starved as a result.

-For more information on the history of Mount Fuji’s eruptions, please check out the page at the Smithsonian Global Volcanism Program.
+For more information on the history of Mount Fuji’s eruptions, please check out the Smithsonian Global Volcanism Program.

 Powerful Earthquakes and Mount Fuji